Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part1/01_4_smarter.md

 ### CPU efficiency

-This refers to how well the CPU requested for the job are being utilised.
-It is commonly expressed as a percentage or range from 0-1.
+CPU efficiency refers to how well the CPUs requested for the job are being utilised.
+It is commonly expressed as a percentage or as a range from 0-1.
 It is calculated as:

 ```
 CPU time / walltime / number of CPUs
 ```

+Where:

+- CPU time is the **cumulative** time that all CPUs were actively working; and
+- Walltime is the real-world time that the job took to run: i.e. the time as measured by a clock on the wall

 Values near 1 mean your job used all the CPUs efficiently.
-Values much lower than 1 suggest your job was waiting on I/O, memory, or over-allocated resources.
+Values much lower than 1 mean that the CPUs were sitting idle for a lot of the time; this can be because the job was waiting on I/O, or otherwise you may have over-allocated CPUs to your job.

+As an example, suppose you requested 4 CPUs for a job which ran for 1 hour (walltime).
+If each CPU was utilised for 100% of the time, then CPU time would be **4 hours** and CPU efficiency would be:

+!!! note ""
+    4 hours CPU time / 1 hour walltime / 4 CPUs = 100%

+On the other hand, if the job actually only used 1 of those CPUs for that entire hour, then CPU time would only be 1 hour and CPU efficiency would be:

+!!! note ""
+    1 hour CPU time / 1 hour walltime / 4 CPUS = 25%

 ### Memory (RAM) efficiency

 Memory efficiency describes how much of your allocated memory was truly needed.
 If your job used close to the requested memory, you're right sized.
-If maximum memory is much lower than requested, then you over-allocated.
+On the other hand, if the maximum memory used by the job is much lower than requested, then you over-allocated.
 Your job will fail if maximum memory exceeds the requested allocation.

+Note that it is a good idea to **slightly** over-request memory, since it is quite difficult to accurately predict exactly how much memory your job will need, and if you don't have enough of a buffer, you may find that slight fluctuations in the required memory will cause some jobs to fail.
+From a cost perspective, it is better to pay slightly more for a little more memory than pay twice to re-run a failed job.

 ### Walltime awareness

-Walltime is the time it takes for your job to run from start to finish.
+As mentioned above, walltime is the real-world time it takes for your job to run from start to finish.
 Schedulers use this value to plan future jobs being run by yourself and others.
-Overestimating walltime will keep you job in the queue for longer.
-If you underestimate walltime, the job will be killed mid-run.
+Overestimating walltime will keep you job in the queue for longer as it will have to wait for a suitable time slot to run.
+However, if you underestimate walltime, the job will be killed mid-run.
+As such, like memory, it is usually a good idea to **slightly** over-request walltime, esepcially since you are usually only charged for **actual walltime used**.

 ## 1.4.2 Optimising your jobs for efficiency